I’m a forensic musicologist and the Blurred Lines verdict was wrong in my opinion, but…

-Nevertheless, it is a historical fact, and a mildly unsettling one.
-But it shouldn’t be THIS unsettling.
-I’m hearing lawyers say things like “My client and I are of course operating in a ‘post-Blurred Lines world’ now, so we have to consider…”
+But nevertheless, it is a historical fact, if a mildly unsettling one.
+But it shouldn’t however be as unsettling as it’s being made out to be!
+I’m hearing lawyers say things like “We are operating in a ‘post-Blurred Lines world’ now, so my client and I have to consider…” and so forth.

-And I get it.
+And I get it to an extent.
 Any thinking attorney has to pay some consideration to this new math.
 The verdict forces us to reconsider what infringement might look like in the eyes of a jury.
 Litigation of course has always been multidimensional and one of main facets is always risk.
 If you can be better than your opposition at calculating risk, you have the upper hand.
-But we’re not accurately calculating now, not at all.
+But we’re not accurately calculating risk now, not at all.

 The question is (and this is exactly the question an attorney asked me in a recent conversation), “Is Blurred Lines an outlier?
 An aberration?
 Or is past prologue?!”

 And my response was, “It’s both and neither, depending upon how you choose to look at it.”

 The better question is “Why are we sent reeling from it?”
 What has changed?”